SEGMENT 04, LOGISTICS OPERATORS · Last updated 10 May 2026

 Black Swan[10]

-Long-range, high-payload cargo drone.
-350 kg payload, 2,500 km range.
-Designed specifically for middle-mile cargo, not last-mile delivery.
+Long-range fixed-wing cargo drone.
+350 kg payload, 2,500 km range, ~400 m unpaved runway capability, 200 km/h cruise speed, 3.5 m³ cargo volume.
+Designed specifically for middle-mile inter-airport cargo, not last-mile delivery.

 LEADERSHIP